namanshah01/SelfProjects/README.md

 ## Covid-19 Prediction
 The first machine learning project i made using a real world dataset.
-<p>I used polynomial regression to predict the number of cases for next 7 days.
+I used polynomial regression to predict the number of cases for next 7 days.
-<p>The souce of the information is given in a text file in the project folder.
+The souce of the information is given in a text file in the project folder.

 The project is also updated with new .ipynb file, containing :
 - Comparision of the predicted data and actual data with a graph